Rodman Library Offers Book Clubs for All Ages

 Future selections include:

-Click here for descriptions of the July-September 2025 selections as well as links to place a hold on a copy of the book and to register to attend the discussion.
+Click here for descriptions of the November and December 2025 selections as well as links to place a hold on a copy of the book and to register to attend the discussion.

 The Kids Book Club meets at 4:15 p.m. on the third Wednesday of each month.